Liechtenstein artillery system: Background

 Prince Wenzel Liechtenstein was appointed Director General of the Austrian artillery in 1744.
 In fact, Liechtenstein was the inhaber (proprietor) of a dragoon regiment and not an artilleryman.
 As early as 1743, Liechtenstein produced a 3-pounder gun, but it proved to be a failure on the battlefield.
 In the War of the Austrian Succession, the obsolete Austrian artillery was consistently outclassed by the Prussian artillery.
 The problem with Austrian gunners of the 1740s was that they really belonged to a civilian guild.
 Austria only had 800 gunners during the War of the Austrian Succession.
-The gunners were assisted by the Handlanger, who were infantrymen assigned to gun crews in order to perform simple jobs like moving the gun.
+The gunners were assisted by the Handlanger, who were infantrymen assigned to gun crews to perform simple jobs like moving the gun.

 This was one of the most fruitful periods in the development of field artillery.
 In 1731, Christian Nicolaus von Linger redesigned the Prussian artillery so that there were only four calibers, 3-pounder, 6-pounder, 12-pounder, and 24-pounder guns.
 The Prussian artillery introduced the screw quoin which was a wedge that elevated the gun barrel.
 Formerly, a simple wedge was used, but by adding a screw the gun crew was able to more easily adjust the gun tube's elevation.
 In 1732, Jean-Florent de Vallière also reformed the French artillery by implementing the Vallière system.
 This reduced calibers to 4-pounder, 8-pounder, 12-pounder, 16-pounder, and 24-pounder cannons.
 In 1757, Russia would reform its artillery by instituting the Shuvalov artillery system.